 The Diet in IBS Research Study is a clinical crossover research study which is the first to investigate the effects of dietary gluten and amylase trypsin inhibitors (ATIs) on irritable bowel syndrome (IBS).
 The trial is being led by Drs.
 Premysl Bercik and M. Ines Pinto-Sanchez in the Farncombe Digestive Disease Research Institute at McMaster University.
-The Study Coordinator is MSc Candidate Caroline Seiler and the co-investigators include Dr. Elena Verdu, Dr. Stephen Collins, Dr. Paul Moayyedi, and Dr. Andrea Nardelli.
-This study is supported by the Canadian Digestive Health Foundation.
+The Study Coordinator is PhD Candidate Caroline Seiler and the co-investigators include Dr. Elena Verdu, Dr. Stephen Collins, Dr. Paul Moayyedi, and Dr. Andrea Nardelli.
+This study is supported by the Canadian Digestive Health Foundation and a Society for the Study of Celiac Disease (SSCD) grant for Non-Celiac Gluten/Wheat Sensitivity sponsored by the Nestle Research Center, Nestec SA to Drs.
+Bercik and Pinto-Sanchez.

 Digestive Diseases Clinic (3rd Floor)